martin-tarjanyi/statistics/README.md

 **To run**

 1. Start a CassandraDB on default port
-2. Run the application from IDE or with maven commands
+2. Run the application from IDE or via gradle